hapax/hapax.github.io/assets/chuzenji.md

-But the assemblage does not have this luxury: when an organism is sufficiently disarranged, it dies; when a building decays and collapses, it is no more; if the daytrippers stay home, and the swans lose their heads, and folk move back to the city, a bustling settlement becomes a ghost town.
+But the assemblage does not have this luxury: when an organism is sufficiently disarranged, it dies; when a building decays and collapses, it is no more; if the daytrippers stay home, and the swans lose their heads, and folk move away, a bustling settlement becomes a ghost town.
 Ordered composites can only exist and operate in tiny slivers of phase space.
 Ruin then becomes a statement about the perishability of